 - For 2022 the funding cap is $9,500 for all students.
-Earnings above these caps will result in a reduction to your SPIF award.
+Earnings above these caps will result in a reduction to your SPIF funding.
 If you are a joint degree student your funding cap is dependent on your status at HLS.
-For example, if you will return to HLS as a 2L in the fall of 2022 because you have completed your 1L year plus one year at your joint degree school, for SPIF award purposes you will be treated as a 1L.
+For example, if you will return to HLS as a 2L in the fall of 2022 because you have completed your 1L year plus one year at your joint degree school, for SPIF purposes you will be treated as a 1L.

 - Even if you do not qualify for academic-year financial aid you are eligible for SPIF.